 - 800 and Higher: Exceptional

-- Keep every payment on time.
+- Make your payments on time.
 Payment history affects 35% of your FICO scores.

 - Pay your credit card balances in full each month.
 Credit utilization (aka your credit card balance-to-limit ratio) has a big influence over 30% of your FICO scores.
 It's crucial to keep your balances paid down on low-limit credit cards, like the ones you may qualify for when you're building credit.